patriciamariebarrier/patriciamariebarrier.github.io/_includes/1demo-post.md

-This project is from my 1st DSBA graduate class at UNCC.
+This project is from my first DSBA graduate class at UNCC.
 I worked with a group of 3.
 All group members contributed Tableau graphs.
 I was key in helping our team narrow down graph choices.
 I was also responsible for creating the powerpoint and writing the report summary.
  <section style="position:relative">
             <div class="blogGlide fullWidth">
     <div class="glide__track" data-glide-el="track">